-From the Dictionarium Domesticus by N. Bailey, 1736
+From the Dictionarium Domesticum by N. Bailey, 1736

 Stillrooms, once integral to the fabric of grand estates and noble households, trace their origins back to medieval Europe.